mazenemam19/mazenemam19/README.md

-# Hi there, I'm Mazen 👋
+# Hi there, I'm Mazen Emam 👋

 🚀 Software Engineer | Indie Hacker in the Making | TypeScript & React Enthusiast

 ---

 ### About Me
-- Passionate about making things that actually help people.
+- Passionate about making things that help people.
 - Always learning, improving, and pushing the limits of what I can build.
 - Focused on building modern, scalable, and user-friendly front-end experiences.